jarondlk/jaronchai-blog/index.markdown

 ## Hi there!
 I am **Jaronchai**

 I am a Junior AI Developer at the Data Science Laboratory of TNIC.
-I am currently studying engineering in Bangkok, Thailand.
+I am currently studying engineering and located in Bangkok, Thailand.

 I do stuff with computer and sometimes I write them [here][blog].
-I write other things too,
+I write about other things too, my experience in the university and all!

 Have an awesome day!